Prairie solar farm

 The project site also has great potential for connection to nearby high voltage electricity transmission lines, making it possible to export the electricity generated to Australia’s National Electricity Market (NEM).

 Pacific Hydro lodged a planning application for the project with Loddon Shire Council on 28 June 2018.
-A Notice of Decision was issued by the Council on 11 December 2018.
+A Notice of Decision was issued by the Council on 11 December 2018, with the planning permit issued on 14 January 2019.
 The permit application documentation may be viewed here.

 We want to involve and engage the community and key stakeholders so that local perspectives, concerns, and preferences are understood and considered by the project.

 The energy in sunlight can be converted into electricity using solar photovoltaic (PV) technology.
 This method uses panels made of particular materials (mainly silicon) which generate electricity when exposed to light.

 PV technology is currently used by households and businesses across Australia.
 If used on a larger scale, it can be used to generate large volumes of electricity.

 By harvesting electricity from a free, abundant source such as sunlight, the Prairie project will contribute toward state and federal emissions reduction and renewable energy targets.

 Prairie Solar Farm is expected to have a generating capacity of up to 240 Megawatts, enough to power approximately 120,000 homes.
 The project may be constructed in several stages.